daydemir/senseable-python-template/README.md

   - If you do not currently use one of those providers but plan to do so eventually, you can select it now and use the default values for the credentials.
 This will create the convenient scripts in the `Makefile`, and later when you set up the cloud storage you can modify the details in the `Makefile` to reflect the relevant credentials (bucket name, etc).
   - Eventually, we will recommend using the SCL Network Attached Storage (NAS) that is hosted in Cambridge for data storage.
 See the section **Using the SCL Network Attached Storage (NAS)** below for instructions on how to set up the NAS for data storage.
 If you will use the SCL NAS, select `none` for `dataset_storage`.

-For the remaining choices, refer to the setups below.
+For the remaining choices, refer to the chosen setup flow below.
 ## *Standard* Setup
 ### Complete template setup
 - Select the `environment_manager` of your choice.
 Select `none` if you wish to set up an environment manager that is not listed.